jasonhand/academic-kickstart/content/post/monitoring-for-reliability/index.md

 editable: true
 ---

-A reasonable level of operational awareness is necessary to effectively monitor for reliability.
-Monitoring tools can help measure and improve reliability in your organization.

-You now have an expanded concept of what reliability is.
-Next, you need to learn about the role monitoring plays in reaching your reliability goals.
+The world today is extremely connected.

+Digital services have become so embedded in our daily lives that when when unavailable to us it often has an adverse effect on our own livelihoods.
+Like electricity and running water, we don't ralize our reliance on it until it's suddenly unavailable.

+## Monitoring

-Monitoring is a systematic and routine collection of information about activities, events, and statuses that you can use to improve practices and make informed decisions.
-In the IT world, we use monitoring for many purposes: to gauge performance, to assess security, and in the context of this module, to evaluate and improve reliability.
+Monitoring is a way of collecting information about what is going on in your systems so you can improve things as well as make objectively informed decisions.

-Monitoring provides the information on which the concepts of site reliability engineering rests.
+Many aspects of a system can be monitored.
+From the component level (CPU, Memory) to business impact and everything in between.
+We might gauge performance, examine security, or (in our case) evaluate and improve reliability.

+## Reliability

+When monitoring for reliability, we are trying to proactively manage not only the availability of a service, but many aspects of reliability.

+Depending on the service and the expectations of the end user some aspects of reliability may be more valuable than others.

 [Examinging All Aspects of Reliability](/post/examining-all-aspects-of-reliability/)